REACHExtension/ReachCode/README.md

 # Reach Source Code and Example Models
 This github repo contains the source code to Reach as well as a collection of example models (under Model).
+The examples models include those used with Reach as well as two sets of benchmarks - BaseE and BaseC.
+The benchmarks are intended to be run on the [Alloy Analyzer](https://github.com/AlloyTools/org.alloytools.alloy).

 `Reach` is an extension to the [Alloy Analyzer](https://github.com/AlloyTools/org.alloytools.alloy) with support foer enumerating scenarios by size.